-- A vasodilation of the blood vessels allows the skin to be in maximum contact with the outside and thus cools the sunburn more quickly.
+- Vasodilation of the blood vessels allows the skin to be in maximum contact with the outside and thus cools the sunburn more quickly.
 This explains the redness and the feeling of heat on the skin.

-- A feeling of pain: the vasodilation makes the skin swell and this in turn causes a painful stretching that will be sensitive to the touch for several days.
-It is therefore advisable to take care of a sunburn as quickly as possible by nourishing and rehydrating the skin.
+- A feeling of pain: the vasodilation makes the skin swell and this, in turn, causes a painful stretching that will be sensitive to the touch for several days.
+It is therefore advisable to take care of sunburn as quickly as possible by nourishing and rehydrating the skin.

-- A peeling of the stratum corneum: the burnt cells retract because your skin will produce new cells.
+- Peeling of the stratum corneum: the burnt cells retract because your skin will produce new cells.

 The objective is to put a stop to the inflammatory process, appease the burning sensation and repair the skin.
-Hydrolats and vegetable butters can be used as well as essential oils.
+You can use hydrolats and vegetable butters as well as essential oils.

 1- The Vegetable Oils